 A Master's in Education Leadership and Management designed for those who aspire to become, or are currently working as, leaders in an educational organisation.

-- Opportunity to reflect on and challenge your professional experience.
+- Benefit from the opportunity to reflect on and challenge your professional experience.

-- Lively discussions on contemporary issues in education and leadership.
+- Take part in lively discussions on contemporary issues in education and leadership.